-I’ve already said you should be punctual and that means waiting for them at the gym reception
+I’ve already said you should be punctual, which means waiting for them at the gym reception.

-It just makes the right impression if your client walks in and there you are, smiling, energetic and ready, just to help them.
+It just makes the right impression if your client walks in, and there you are, smiling, energetic, and ready to help them.

 It’s a great way to make them settle down and feel less nervous.